 Offshore software development has been the fuel that’s proven to drive growth in business for a long time now.
-The black swan event called COVID has totally changed the dynamics and made businesses revisit their offshore strategy.
+The black swan event, COVID changed the dynamics and made businesses revisit their offshore strategy.

-Though not much has changed in how it works but some of its parts has been redesigned to adapt to the “new normal,” categorized by:
+Though not much has changed in how it works but some of its parts have been redesigned to adapt to the “new normal,” categorized by:

 - The pandemic-induced changes in social and economic behavior, such as remote working, cautious expenditures, and increased screen time.